johnsonabigail/eco395m-exercises/exercises-4/writing/exercises-4.md

 The largest NutrientH20 audience for is users focused on their health and nutrition and who are likely active on social media (a large interest in chatter).
 The next biggest NutrientH20 audience is users interested in sports and religion.
+The combination of these top interests suggests a primary customer base comprised of young and active consumers.
 So, with a focus on health/nutrition, social media engagement, sports, and religious ideals, NutrientH20 can better reach its customer base through online-marketing messages.

 <br>